ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 In particular, the Expect header field with 100-continue (see {{Section 10.1.1 of HTTP}}) cannot be used.
-Clients MUST NOT construct a request that includes a 100-continue expectation; the Oblivious Gateway Resource MUST generate an error if a 100-continue expectation is received.
+Clients MUST NOT construct a request that includes a 100-continue expectation; the oblivious gateway resource MUST generate an error if a 100-continue expectation is received.